All bikes 1 all have unique serial numbers.

 Another serial number beneath the bottom bracket, aligned parallel to the frame.

-Some Schwinn bicycles have the unique identifying number on their head tube (which is on the front of the bike).
+Some Schwinn bicycles have the unique identifying number (their serial number) on the head tube.
+This is on the front of the bike.

 Some bikes have multiple serial numbers.
 2 When adding a bike to the Index, it's best to enter all the groups of numbers and letters separated by spaces.